PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/298-q1-2021-progress-report.md

 [refractionpcsx2](https://github.com/refractionpcsx2) .

-Caching blocks of ADPCM is a bit sketchy because the previous samples (which it uses to generate the new ones) can change depending on if it\'s the start of the voice on or if it has looped around, so you can end up with blips and glitches in the sample stream, this should avoid that problem whilst not making the cache completely unusable.
+Caching blocks of ADPCM is a bit sketchy because the previous samples (which it uses to generate the new ones) can change depending on if it's the start of the voice on or if it has looped around, so you can end up with blips and glitches in the sample stream, this should avoid that problem whilst not making the cache completely unusable.

 Should get rid of clicking and popping noises in loops samples.